petjal/covid-death-time-chart-patterns/README.md

 2. json fields: date, deathIncrease, state
 3. Calculate the average the daily deaths, for each state, from day 1 through 7 of each month, from March 2020 to current date.
 4. Each state would then have an array of _i_=10 (as of December 7, 2020) values.
-1. Remove population magnitude disparities by normalizing with z-scores.
+1. Remove population magnitude disparities by normalizing with z-scores or from 0-100 or something.
 5. Calculate the distances of the states from each other in _i_-dimensional space.
 6. Something like that.